 I'll listen very carefully as the problem starts sounding more and more dire, and finally I'll interrupt "You know, you really should talk to a doctor."

-"But," they object, "you are a doctor!
-You just graduated from medical school last year!"
+"But," they object, "you are a doctor!!"

 "Oh," I say.
 "Right."
 Then I start to panic.